securitybreach/thgtoa/guide.md

   [Your Devices can be tracked even when completely powered off:]: #your-devices-can-be-tracked-even-when-completely-powered-off
   [Your RFID enabled devices:]: #your-rfid-enabled-devices
   [Your Files Properties/Metadata:]: #your-files-propertiesmetadata
-  [Your pixelized/blurred information:]: #your-pixelizedblurred-information
+  [Your Pixelized/Blurred Information:]: #your-pixelizedblurred-information
   [Your "Anonymized" Tor/VPN traffic:]: #your-anonymized-torvpn-traffic
   [Your Crypto transactions:]: #your-crypto-transactions
   [Exploits in your apps:]: #exploits-in-your-apps
   [Your CPU:]: #your-cpu
   [Your Cloud backups/sync services:]: #your-cloud-backupssync-services
   [Your Digital Fingerprint and Footprint:]: #your-digital-fingerprint-and-footprint
-  [Your clues about your real Life:]: #your-clues-about-your-real-life
+  [Your Clues about your Real Life:]: #your-clues-about-your-real-life
   [Your Browser and Device Fingerprints:]: #your-browser-and-device-fingerprints
   [Your Face and other Biometrics:]: #your-face-and-other-biometrics
   [Phishing:]: #phishing